ELAHERE 5 mg/mL concentrate for solution for infusion

 ELAHERE is a cancer medicine that contains the active substance mirvetuximab soravtansine.

 Your doctor will ensure that you have had a test confirming that you are eligible to receive ELAHERE.
-This test is done on tissue from your tumour.
-If you have tissue available from a previous surgery or biopsy, this archived material may be tested.
-If you do not have prior tissue, this test will require a tumour biopsy.
+This test is done on tissue from a biopsy of your tumour.
+If you have tissue available from a previous surgery or biopsy, that tissue can be tested.

 Talk to your doctor or nurse if you have any questions about how ELAHERE works or why this medicine has been prescribed for you.